pisuke/aa_lighthouse/README.md

     |___/               |___/

 Detecting XIM LEDs, please wait ...
-Number of XIM LEDs: 3
+ Number of XIM LEDs: 1
 Enter:
 	d to detect and print devices
 	b to set individual LED brightness
+	f to set fading time
-        a to set all lights to maximum brightness o to switch off all lights
+	g to set the active group number a to set all lights to maximum brightness o to switch off all lights
-	s to start the dimming sequence
+	s to start the rotating dimming sequence e to end the rotating dimming sequence
+	0 to start the breathing sequence
+	1 to end the breathing sequence
+	2 to start the breathing fading sequence
-	e to end the dimming sequence
+	3 to end the breathing fading sequence
 	? show commands
 	q to quit
->
 ```